 And it takes 25,8000 years!

-25, 800 years are needed for the planets and stars to return to their original positions.
-Perhaps, Earth has already experienced this grand cycle once and during these ages of enlightenment and darkness, advanced civilizations were lost.
+The planets and stars need 25,800 years to return to their original positions.
+Perhaps Earth has already experienced this grand cycle once.
+Furthermore, perhaps advanced civilizations were lost during these ages of enlightenment and darkness.

-Researchers are hopeful that as our technology progresses, and with the help of astronomers and archeologists, these long deceased cultures can be resurrected and studied.
+Researchers hope that as our technology progresses — and with the help of astronomers and archeologists — these long deceased cultures can be resurrected and studied.

 Highly advanced civilizations such as ancient Egypt, the Greek and Roman Empires, the Megalithic and Mayan civilizations all seemed to slip into an age of darkness and collapsed taking with them their knowledge of the heavens.
 Plato saw this as an inescapable part of the recurring pattern indicative of The Great Year.

-Greeks and Romans referred to these stages of civilizations as The Great Year and broke it down into four periods—the Iron, Bronze, Silver and Golden Ages.
+Greeks and Romans referred to these stages of civilizations as The Great Year.
+They broke it down into four periods — the Iron, Bronze, Silver and Golden Ages.
 Each period had its own unique characteristics.

 The sages of Ancient India referred to it as the Yuga Cycle.
 The Greco Roman Mithras civilization used symbols for the celestial movement.

 This is merely an introduction to The Great Year.
-During our blog posts in March, we will probe into this concept deeper and also consider some of the lost and buried civilizations of our Ancient Ancestors.
+During future blog posts, we will probe into this concept deeper.
+We will also consider some of the lost and buried civilizations of our Ancient Ancestors.